Meriem1551/printf/README.md

 - '#'

 <h4>8.
 Sarcasm is lost in print </h4>
-Handle the following length modifiers for non-custom conversion specifiers:
+<p>Handle the following length modifiers for non-custom conversion specifiers:</p>

 l
 h